Transport in Barcelona: Buses in Barcelona

 Buses in Barcelona are a major form of public transport in Barcelona, with an extensive local and interurban bus network.
 There is also a network of night buses called Nitbus and a bus rapid transit system called RetBus is being set up, which is intended to complement the current local bus network.
 All bus routes serving Barcelona metropolitan area are organized by Autoritat del Transport Metropolità (ATM).
 Local services are operated in most part by Transports Metropolitans de Barcelona (TMB), although other bus services are operated by several private companies under common names.

 Funicular in Barcelona

 The Funicular de Montjuïc, climbing up Montjuïc hill, is fare-integrated with the Barcelona Metro network.
 Funicular de Vallvidrera, in Vallvidrera, is part of Ferrocarrils de la Generalitat de Catalunya.
 A third funicular, on Tibidabo hill, Funicular del Tibidabo, is operated by TMB and allows access to the Tibidabo theme park.

 Aerial tramways / Cable cars

 The city has two aerial cable cars: Montjuïc Aerial Tramway (to the Montjuïc castle) and Port Vell Aerial Tramway that runs via Torre Jaume I and Torre Sant Sebastià over the port.
 Also, in the metropolitan area of Barcelona work Aeri de Montserrat and Telefèric d'Olesa a Esparreguera.

+Private car traffic

+Barcelona is encouraging active travel (walking and wheeling plus use of the bus) with the "Superblocks" system which discourages short trips by private car.
+They are the idea of Salvador Rueda, a psychologist, engineer and ecologist and have the support of the city council.
+See Barcelona's super·illes in City block.